switch-ch/SWITCHcast-Recorder_UserManual/bin/README.txt

 Epubcheck project home: http://code.google.com/p/epubcheck/

-BUILDING

-To build epubcheck from the sources you need Java Development Kit (JDK) 1.5 or above and Apache ant (http://ant.apache.org/) 1.6 or above installed

-Run

-ant -f build.xml

 RUNNING

 To run the tool you need Java Runtime (1.5 or above).
 Any OS should do.
 Run